hugoam/two/README.md

 - [serialization](docs/serialization.md) facilities
 - [scripting](docs/scripting.md) languages seamless integration with languages (lua, visual scripting)

-here are a few examples of how using these features looks:
+Here are a few examples of how using these features looks:
 ```cpp
 AppObject object(12, 'cocorico');
 // draw an inspector ui panel to edit this object